JorgeGolo/JorgeGolo/README.md

 - 👋 Hi, I’m @JorgeGolo
 - 👀 I’m interested in Laravel, PHP and web development.
 - 🌱 I’m currently learning more POO.
-- 💞️ I’m seraching for a job and i have made this repository to share mi work.
+- 💞️ I’m seraching for a job and I have made this repository to share mi work.
 - 📫 How to reach me?
 Easy -> jorgelogomez@gmail.com // weblikonet@gmail.com

 <!---